-The settings for the PGP Desktop Notifier feature are:
+The settings for the Notifier feature are:

-- Notify when processing outbound email: Select this checkbox if you want PGP Desktop Notifiers to appear, informing you of encryption and/or signing status when you send mail.
-Deselect this checkbox to stop PGP Desktop Notifiers from appearing when you send mail. - Ask me before sending email when the recipient's key is not found: PGP Desktop looks for a public key for every recipient of the email messages that you send.
+Notify when processing outbound email: Select this checkbox if you want Notifiers to appear, informing you of encryption and/or signing status when you send mail.
+Deselect this checkbox to stop Notifiers from appearing when you send mail.

+- 264 Setting Symantec Encryption Desktop Options Advanced Options - Ask me before sending email when the recipient's key is not found: Symantec Encryption Desktop looks for a public key for every recipient of the email messages that you send.
 By default, if it cannot find a public key for a recipient, it sends that email in the clear (without encryption).
 If you select this Notifier option, you are notified that this is the case, and given a chance to block the email so that it is not sent.

-(For more information on the PGP Desktop default policy settings, see Services and Policies (on page 91).)
+(For more information on the Symantec Encryption Desktop default policy settings, see Services and Policies (on page 80).)

 - Always ask me before sending email: You can select this checkbox if you would prefer approving every email that you send.
 You can review the encryption status in the Notifier, and either send or block the email. - Delay outbound email for n second(s) to confirm (where n is a number from 1-30; the default is 4 seconds).
-To change the amount of time that outbound messages are delayed, and a PGP Desktop Notifier is displayed, click the up or down arrows.
-Use the delay period to review the PGP Desktop Notifier message. - Display notifications for incoming mail: For incoming email, you can choose the extent to which you are notified of its status upon arrival.
+To change the amount of time that outbound messages are delayed, and a Notifier is displayed, click the up or down arrows.
+Use the delay period to review the Notifier message. - Display notifications for incoming mail: For incoming email, you can choose the extent to which you are notified of its status upon arrival.
 Your choices are: - When receiving secured email-A Notifier is displayed whenever you receive secured email.
-The box displays who the email is from, its subject, its encryption and verification status, and the email address of the person sending it. - Only when message verification fails-For incoming email, you see a Notifier only when PGP Desktop is unable to verify the signature of the incoming email.
+The box displays who the email is from, its subject, its encryption and verification status, and the email address of the person sending it. - Only when message verification fails-For incoming email, you see a Notifier only when Symantec Encryption Desktop is unable to verify the signature of the incoming email. - Never-If you do not need or want to see a Notifier as you receive email, select this option.
+This option does not affect Notifiers for outgoing mail.